Gainesville Scooter Accident Lawyer

 What happens if you were, or think you may have been, somehow responsible for the crash?
 When the injured party may be partly responsible for their injury, the law applies a theory of comparative negligence.

-Our Gainesville car accident lawyers are knowledgeable about Florida’s comparative negligence rule.
+Our Gainesville car accident lawyers are knowledgeable about Florida’s modified comparative negligence rule.
 We fight to minimize your responsibility, if any, in the accident.
 If you are found to be responsible for some percentage, your total settlement may be reduced by your percentage of the fault.
+And if you are found to be mostly responsible for the accident, you cannot recover damages.

 You can still benefit from hiring a skilled personal injury attorney even if you may have been partly responsible.
 We will do our best to prove that your harm was caused entirely by another person’s negligence.